jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 the banks of cannons...

-Clockwork Equipment
+### Clockwork Equipment
-Hajji Device: This is the most common form of clockwork computer, used for navigation.
+**Hajji Device**: This is the most common form of clockwork computer, used for navigation.
 The Hajji device is a heavy contraption of brass wheels, lodestones and glass dials, roughly the size of a buckler shield.
 A ship's destination and course are input as numbers and the Hajji device automatically calculates the ship's course.
 A clever operator can sail to any point on the surface of the globe by correctly programming these machines.

-Calculating Engine: Calculating engines are made from rank upon rank of Hajji devices.
+**Calculating Engine**: Calculating engines are made from rank upon rank of Hajji devices.
 They are powered by hand-cranks or treadmills, although it is said that the English have developed a steam-powered machine that runs far quicker than any other engine.
 A calculating engine can do mathematics at great speed and with perfect accuracy.
 In battle, calculating engines are used to